mungewell/uno-synth-utils/README.md

                         directory
 ```

-Currently script supports selecting the preset on the device and
+Currently the script supports selecting the preset on the device and
-downloading (from UNO to PC) the preset.
+reading (from UNO to PC) the preset, if reading the config is saved

-It can also 'dump' the config and sequencer sections of the preset file,
-the dump is a text representation of the 'Construct' object.
-It can not
-(yet) change the preset, but that is planned at some point...
+to specified FILENAME.

+The 'backup' function selects all presets (21..100) in turn and saves
+them into the specified directory.

+The script can also be installed as a module, allowing the functions
+to be used to create/process '.unosyp' files within your own scripts.
+See the examples directory, 'scale.py' builds a config patch from
+scratch with embedded sequence.

+The resultant 'Construct' object is really a combination of Python
+Lists and Dictionaries, and can be handled accordingly.

+The 'dump' function can be used to output a text representation.
 ```
 $ python3 uno_synth.py -d test/Factory\ 21-100/21.unosyp
 ListContainer: